What is AutoCAD Architecture?

 - Activate the component tab and add component tools required from construction.

 - Make sure the floor and wall plan is aligned properly.
-To join the walls use fillet option.
+To join the walls, use the fillet option.

-Hence according to your designed measurements, the wall and floor are designed and use TRIM, FILLET, and EXTEND option to make suitable changes.
+Hence according to your designed measurements, the wall and floor are designed and use TRIM, FILLET, and EXTEND options to make suitable changes.

 4. To Add Doors

-- Right-click on command prompt and select options then activate the Profile tab.
+- Right-click on the command prompt and select options, then activate the Profile tab.

 - Then choose the door location.